marioy47/blog-site/posts/neovim-ide-with-lua-for-web-development/index.md

 The one you'll use almost exclusively is `vim.opt`!

+One very important thing before we start the configuration: **On vimscript you used the `no` prefix for reversed configuration.
+For instance `set nonumber` will disable line numbering.
+On Lua you have to use boolean value: `vim.opt.number = false`**.

 Since `init.lua` is a script.
 You can do cool things like:

 ```lua